hubtype/botonic/docs/docs/plugins/plugin-dialogflow.md

 ### Install the Plugin

-To integrate your bot with Dialogflow, you must use the `intent` template, which comes with `@botonic/plugin-dialogflow` by default.
+To integrate your bot with Dialogflow, you must use the `intent` example, which comes with `@botonic/plugin-dialogflow` by default.

 > `$ botonic new test-bot intent`